LenweSaralonde/Musician/README.md

 Here is a summary of the problems you may encounter:

 * There is no support for velocity and modulation.
 This is actually not possible with the WoW UI.
-* It is **NOT possible to play live with other players** since the other players do not hear what you play instantly but only after 1 or 2 seconds.
+* Wait for the preloading process to complete before playing to ensure good conditions.
 * Sound latency may be experienced with the live keyboard on Windows, depending on your sound card model and drivers.
-* Wait for the preloading process to complete before playing to ensure good conditions.
 * Music playing relies on the refresh rate of the screen so stuttering may occur on slower computers.
 Adjust your settings to maintain a framerate above 30 FPS for good results.
 * The polyphony is limited, some notes may drop if there are too many playing at the same time.
 * Songs having an overly high note rate may stutter.
 * Clipping may occur for some songs if you have all your volume settings maxed out.
 Just reduce in-game volume to avoid this.
+* Play as a band features do not work with trial accounts in raid mode.